Kochi Broadcasting: History

-Following the implementation of the Three Radio Laws in 1950, bids for radio stations were being set up across Japan, including in Kochi Prefecture, on October 30, 1952, the Kochi Shimbun took the lead in organizing the initiator meeting of Kochi Radio, and the newspaper contributed more than 30% of the stocks.
-The original headquarters of the station were located in a two-story building in the open space at the northwest corner of the headquarters of the Kochi Shimbun.
+Following the implementation of the Three Radio Laws in 1950, bids for radio stations were being set up across Japan, including in Kochi Prefecture.
+On October 30, 1952, the Kochi Shimbun took the lead in organizing the initiator meeting of Kochi Radio, and the newspaper contributed more than 30% of the stock.
+The original headquarters of the station were located in a two-story building in the open space at the northwest corner of the Kochi Shimbun headquarters.

 On August 1 of the following year, Radio Kochi received a preliminary license.
 On August 29, Radio Kochi began a trial broadcast.
 At 5:30 am on September 1, 1953, Radio Kochi officially started broadcasting, becoming the 20th commercial broadcasting company in Japan.
-In the first year of broadcasting, Radio Kochi had an income of 46.6 million yen, an expenditure of 62.17 million yen, and a loss of 15.57 million yen.
+In its first year of broadcasting, Radio Kochi had an income of 46.6 million yen, an expenditure of 62.17 million yen, and a loss of 15.57 million yen.
 On August 3, 1954, the Radio Kochi Union was established.
 As the demand for a salary increase was not met, Radio Kochi's labor union launched a 24-hour strike on July 2 of the following year, resulting in the suspension of a large number of programs.
 This was the first strike in the Japanese commercial broadcasting industry.
-In the end, the strike ended with the management partly accepting the demands of the trade union.
+In the end, the strike ended with management partly accepting the demands of the trade union.
 Afterwards, on November 30, 1961, the Radio Kochi union also went on strike.
 In 1956, Radio Kochi realized stock dividends for the first time.

-In the television channel allocation plan issued by the Ministry of Posts and Posts in 1957, Kochi Prefecture was allocated two channels.
-At that time, two companies in Kochi Prefecture, Radio Kochi and Kochi Television (not the current TV Kochi) applied for it.
-Under the government's adjustment, Kochi Television agreed to withdraw its application in October of the same year and joined the Kochi Radio camp; Kochi Radio received a preliminary license on October 22.
-In order to meet the hardware conditions required for television broadcasts, Kochi Radio expanded its headquarters in 1958 from two floors to six floors.
+In the television channel allocation plan issued by the Ministry of Posts and Telecommunications in 1957, Kochi Prefecture was allocated two channels.
+At that time, two companies in Kochi Prefecture Radio Kochi and Kochi Television (not the current TV Kochi) applied for them.
+Under the government's adjustment, Kochi Television agreed to withdraw its application in October of the same year and joined the Radio Kochi camp; Radio Kochi received a preliminary license on October 22.
+In order to meet the hardware conditions required for television broadcasts, Radio Kochi expanded its headquarters in 1958 from two floors to six floors.
 On March 2, 1959, Radio Kochi made its first TV test broadcast.
 On March 19, Radio Kochi obtained the official TV broadcasting license.
-A week later, on March 26, Radio Kochi began to broadcast a trial TV program.
+A week later, on March 26, Radio Kochi began broadcasting a trial TV program.
 Kochi Radio officially started broadcasting TV programs at 9:30 am on April 1, 1959.
-Since other commercial TV stations in Shikoku were all members of the Nippon Television Network at that time, and the commercial TV microwave network could only accommodate one network, the TV division of Radio Kochi joined the Nippon Television Network after it started broadcasting.
+Since other commercial TV stations in Shikoku were all members of the Nippon Television Network at that time, and the commercial TV microwave network could only accommodate one network, the TV division of Radio Kochi joined NTV after it started broadcasting.